nbes4/spektrum-packet-analyzer/README.md

      - Stop Bits: `1`

 4. **Add the Spektrum™ Remote Receiver Analyzer**
-   - Use the Async Serial Analyzer as the input for this analyzer.
+   Use the Async Serial Analyzer as the input for this analyzer.

 5. **Configure the Analyzer Settings**
    - Select the receiver type (`INTERNAL` or `EXTERNAL`).
    - Choose the protocol (`DSM2` or `DSMX`).

-6. **Analyze Packets**
+6. **_PROFIT! :-)_**
-   Start capturing data and inspect the decoded packets.
+   You should now be able to see captured packets

 ![Adding the Analyzer](doc/add_analyzer_cut3.gif)